 School disciplinary hearings may not seem as intimidating as a courtroom, but the results of a disciplinary hearing may impact a student’s life in the long term.
 At the same time, in these settings, students often do not receive the same protections of their rights that they would if appearing in criminal court.

 They may also not have the same opportunities to present evidence or question witnesses.
 They often even lack the presumption of innocence that we so often take for granted.
-An experienced student defense attorney should be prepared for these differences and can devise strategies to enable the student to properly defend against the allegations.
+An experienced student defense attorney in Brunswick County should be prepared for these differences and can devise strategies to enable the student to properly defend against the allegations.

 Just because the government has not made an arrest does not mean that the student will not be required to mount a defense in court.
 If someone feels that the student has committed wrongs that have caused them harm, they may file a claim in civil court seeking damages.
 For example, a person who is accused of causing a car accident may have a civil lawsuit filed against them.